 - Urgent and frequent need to urinate

 If your pain is persistent and intense, you have bloody urine, nausea, fever or chills, please seek immediate medical attention.

 Drink enough fluids.
 All fluids count, but most health experts recommend drinking eight 8-ounce glasses of water daily.
 This amounts to about a half-gallon.

 Reduce salt intake.
 You may already know that canned goods, pizza, frozen foods and cured meats like hot dogs and cold cuts have high salt content, but so does cheese, bread, salad dressing and breakfast cereal.
 Limit consumption.

 Lose weight.
 A healthy weight and diet, rich in fiber is essential for maintaining strong kidneys.
 It’s estimated about 11% of people who are obese develop kidney stones.

 Avoid certain beverages.
 Carbonated or caffeinated drinks and alcohol can increase your risk of kidney stones, so it’s wise to avoid.

 Please note that there is an assumption that calcium intake contributes to kidney stone development, but we now know that low calcium intake actually increased kidney stone risk.
 You’ll want to make sure you get the right amount of calcium for bone strength but not too much and not too little.

 Nutritional Supplements for Kidney Health

-- Uva Ursi, an herb available in supplement form, may help cleanse the urinary tract smoothing the way for a kidney stone to pass.
+An herb that’s available in supplement form, may help cleanse the urinary tract smoothing the way for a kidney stone to pass.